hujunfang888/individual-project/README.md

     E --> L[Dotplot visualisation]

 ##  Scripts Index
+### All scripts in scripts/ were developed by me unless otherwise stated.
+Where adapted from external sources, I have cited and credited the original authors in the script headers and in the References below.
 ##### Note on Species Names
 During earlier stages of this project, some species names were mistakenly written with the wrong spelling in the code, figures, or documentation.
 Please note the correct names below:
 Cochlearia groenlandica (sometimes incorrectly written as greenlandic)